niemasd/TreeCluster/README.md

     2. For all internal nodes *u* in the clade defined by the cluster, a leaf in the left subclade of *u* must be within *t* distance of a leaf in the right subclade of *u*
     3. Leaves cannot be connected by branches with support below *s*
     * For a tree with *n* leaves, this algorithm is O(*n*)

+## Threshold-Free Approaches
+* **Argmax Clusters:** Choose the threshold that maximizes the number of non-singleton clusters over all thresholds from 0 to *t*

 ## Requirements
 * [Biopython](http://biopython.org/)